samirchowdhury/samirchowdhury.github.io/_pages/about.md

 ---

+I am a postdoctoral scholar at Stanford University, working with Manish Saggar at the Brain Dynamics Lab.
-I recently completed my PhD in the Department of Mathematics at The Ohio State University, under the supervision of Facundo Mémoli.
-Starting July 2019, I will be a postdoc at Stanford University.
+Recently I completed my PhD in the Department of Mathematics at The Ohio State University, under the supervision of Facundo Mémoli.
+[comment]: <> Starting July 2019, I will be a postdoc at Stanford University.
 Prior to OSU, I completed my undergraduate degree at Tufts University (B.S.
 Engineering Science).

-My current research interest is in topological and geometric data analysis, particularly in the setting of unsupervised learning.
+My research is in applied topology and geometry, and in developing the foundations of such methods in neuroimaging.

 You can reach me via email by writing to [samirc] at [stanford] dot [edu].